rmolinari/rpeg/README.md

   - if it is a non-zero integer it gives the index of the initial terminal's rule, reckoned without the presence of the :initial key itself.
   - if it is a symbol or a string it specifies the initial nonterminal directly

+Some experimentation has been done this is the best way I've found.

 # References
 - [Ierusalimschy] Ierusalimschy, R., _Text Pattern-Matching Tool based on Parsing Expression Grammars_, Software: Practice and Experience, 39(3):221-258, Wiley, 2009, https://doi.org/10.1002/spe.892, http://www.inf.puc-rio.br/~roberto/docs/peg.pdf (retrieved 2022-01-??).